asachs01/py-autotask/README.md

 ---

 **Disclaimer**: This library is not officially affiliated with Datto/Autotask.
-It is an independent implementation of the Autotask REST API.
+It is an independent implementation of the Autotask REST API. # CI Trigger